Robert Fanshawe (British Army officer): First World War

-At the outbreak of the First World War, Fanshawe's division was mobilised as part of the British Expeditionary Force (BEF) for service in France.
-On 20 September 1914, he was appointed an acting Brigadier-General to command the 6th Brigade, part of the 2nd Division.
+At the outbreak of the First World War in 1914, Fanshawe's division was mobilised as part of the British Expeditionary Force (BEF) for service in France.
+On 20 September 1914, he was appointed a temporary brigadier-general to command the 6th Infantry Brigade, part of the 2nd Division, in succession to Richard Hutton Davies.
+Fanshawe led the brigade through the First Battle of Ypres throughout October and November and the Battle of Festubert in early 1915, where it played a key part in the initial successful night attack.
+He was made a Companion of the Order of the Bath "in recognition of the meritorious services" in February 1915.

-He led the brigade through the First Battle of Ypres and the Battle of Festubert in early 1915, where it played a key part in the initial successful night attack.
-In mid-June, he was promoted to take over the 48th (South Midland) Division, a Territorial Force (TF) unit, after its previous General Officer Commanding (GOC), Major-General Henry Heath, fell ill.
-He commanded the division at the Battle of the Somme, the Battle of the Ancre, and the Battle of Passchendaele, then on the Italian Front from late 1917 onwards, including the Austrian offensives of June 1918.
+In mid-June, after being promoted to major general, he took over command of the 48th (South Midland) Division, a Territorial Force (TF) formation, after its previous general officer commanding (GOC), Major-General Henry Heath, fell ill.
+Major-General Henry Horne, commander of the 2nd Division from December 1914 onwards (and who would eventually rise to command the First Army), wrote that Fanshawe leaving the 6th Brigade was "a great loss as he was very excellent" although he was glad that Fanshawe had "got his reward".
+Fanshawe was to command the division for almost three years, at the Battle of the Somme the next year, the Battle of the Ancre, and the Battle of Passchendaele, then on the Italian Front from late 1917 onwards, including during the Austrian offensives of June 1918.